speciationgenomics/speciationgenomics.github.io/_pages/4_Mapping_to_a_reference_genome.md

 ```shell
 bwa index P_nyererei_v2.fasta
 ```
 Let's breakdown what we actually did here.
-As you might imagine `bwa index` is a tool for indexing.
+As you might imagine `bwa-mem2 index` is a tool for indexing.
 We simply specify the reference fasta file from which to build our genome index.

 As you will have noticed by now, this command takes quite some time to run.
 Rather than sit there and wait, you can press `ctrl + ad` keys all together to shift back to the main screen (i.e. the one you started in).